STAT-31015-Winter-2021/Git-Tutorial/README.md

 <img src="https://www.dropbox.com/s/q7vjkf48wl6zb2p/Capture4.PNG?raw=1" width="1000"/>

-First please create a folder named "HW#"
+First please create a folder named "HW#" where "#" is the number of homework.
+Creating a folder through webpage is a little bit tricky.
+Please follow the instructions in [this page](https://stackoverflow.com/questions/12258399/how-do-i-create-a-folder-in-a-github-repository)
 To upload your code, simply click the "Add file" button and select "Upload files".
 Follow the instrutions

 ## What is git?